United Kingdom School Route Passport

 Teaching Languages and National Curricula

-English is the main teaching language across most UK schools.
-Wales also supports Welsh-medium and bilingual education; Scotland provides Gaelic-medium education and Gaelic learning; Northern Ireland has Irish-medium schools and Irish language provision.
-Schools support learners who use other home languages as well.
+English is the main teaching language in most schools across the four nations, but language policy is nation-specific.
+Wales only: Welsh-medium and bilingual education form part of the national system.
+Scotland only: Gaelic-medium education and Gaelic learning are available.
+Northern Ireland only: Irish-medium schools and Irish-language provision operate under Northern Ireland arrangements.
+Schools in all four nations also support learners who use other home languages.

 National requirements guide content, while schools and teachers plan delivery.
 England specifies subjects and programmes for maintained schools; academies have more freedom but must provide broad and balanced learning.
 Scotland uses experiences, outcomes and five learning levels.
 Wales centres progression.
 Northern Ireland sets minimum content across learning areas and skills.